6 tips on optimizing your in-cabin Wi-Fi

 Be sure you have the apps you need before taking off.

 We recommend limiting the number of active devices that connect to the aircraft Wi-Fi network.
-These devices may be hidden away in a briefcase, backpack, or purse; yet still may be connecting to the internet if they have previously been connected to the aircraft Wi-Fi.
+The true number of devices on your aircraft can sneak up on you.
+These devices may be hidden away in a briefcase, backpack, purse, or in the cockpit; yet still may be connecting to the internet if they have previously been connected to the aircraft Wi-Fi.
+If you don’t want to cramp your digital needs and limit devices, you may want to consider an upgrade to AVANCE.
+With our AVANCE services, you can connect up to 25 devices with AVANCE L3 and up to 40 devices with AVANCE L5.

 For active devices that connect in flight, we recommend disabling automatic app updates and temporarily turning off or signing out of cloud services.
 On the ground, these background updates may not have a lot of effect on device performance, but in the air these activities can put a drag on Wi-Fi performance for all connected devices.